-If contrast solution is required, it may be given through an intravenous line (IV) that will be placed in your child's hand or arm in the radiology area.
+If contrast solution is required, it may be given through an intravenous line (IV) that will be placed in your child's hand or arm.
 Placing the IV will feel like a quick pinprick, but the solution is painless as it goes into the vein.
 Otherwise, your child may be given oral contrast, which is a special fluid to drink before the procedure.
 Some kids don't like the taste, but it can be flavored to make it more appealing.

 The technician will position your child, then step behind a wall or into an adjoining room to operate the machine, viewing your child through a window.
 The technician will speak to your child through an intercom.
 You'll be able to stay in the CAT scan room until the test begins, then you'll join the technician in the outer room or you might be asked to sit in a waiting room.
 If you stay with the technician, you'll be asked to wear a lead apron to protect certain parts of your body.

 Sedation may be required if your child can't lie still for the scan, which is common among infants and young kids.
 Sedation medicines are given through an IV line and help to keep a child comfortable during the CAT scan.

 When the procedure begins, the table moves through the CAT machine.
 Older kids will be asked to hold their breath and stay still for a few seconds at a time to prevent the images from being blurred.

 Your child won't feel anything as the CAT scan is taken, but may hear whirring and buzzing sounds as the machine works.
 The room may feel cool due to air conditioning used to maintain the equipment.
 Some kids may feel uncomfortable lying still for extended periods.